jakejosephcs/full-stack-open-2020/part2/phonebook/README.md

 ## 2.15: Phonebook step7
 Currently the numbers that are added to the phonebook are not saved to a backend server.
 Fix this situation.

+## 2.16: Phonebook step8
+Extract the code that handles the communication with the backend into its own module.